flamholz/flamholz.github.io/selecta.md

 + "[eQuilibrator](http://equilibrator.weizmann.ac.il/), the Biochemical Thermodynamics Calculator."
 An online tool for calculating thermodynamic potentials of biochemical reactions using free-text search.
 Development ongoing with Elad Noor.

 + "[Classic Reactions](http://equilibrator.weizmann.ac.il/static/classic_rxns/classic_reactions/index.html)" - a primer on the basics of metabolism from a thermodynamic perspective.
 Housed on eQuilibrator and written with help from Elad Noor, Noam Prywes, Dave Savage and Ron Milo.

++ "[Human Impacts Database](http://www.anthroponumbers.org/catalog/).
+Developed primarily by [Griffin Chure](https://gchure.github.io/) as part of the Human Impacts project in [Rob Phillips' group](https://www.rpgroup.caltech.edu/), which I contribute to.

 + "[Avi's Faves](https://verse.press/playlist/avis-faves-1195790641368693502)" Poems my friend [Andrew](http://www.andrewbadr.com/) thinks I like.
 He is mostly right.